Travel Guide to Smolian, Bulgaria

-Riben Dar is both a guesthouse and seafood restaurant.
+Riben Dar is both a guesthouse and a seafood restaurant.
 There are six double rooms on the premise.
 The restaurant is acclaimed for having more than 100 dishes on the menu.

 Smolian is an agricultural town.
-Potatoes happen to be the area's largest crop.
+Potatoes happen to be the area’s largest crop.
 Unfortunately, there is also not a lot of money to be made in potatoes; therefore, the town tries to bring in additional income through tourism and festivals.
-Other crops include: Maize, oats, beans, and barley.
+Other crops include Maize, oats, beans, and barley.
 These are not as huge as the potato industry, but they are all crops that grow well year after year.